-5 Key Factors to Adoption of Healthcare Communication Technology
+5 Key Factors to Adoption of Hospital Communication Technology

 When hospitals adopt new healthcare team communication technology, they intend that the technology will help clinicians and staff meet care delivery goals.
 Why do some communication tools meet with clinician resistance—and how can that change?

 In a recent New Yorker article physician Atul Gawande described the current mismatch between clinicians and technology:

 “Something’s gone terribly wrong.
 Doctors are among the most technology-avid people in society; computerization has simplified tasks in many industries.
 Yet somehow we’ve reached a point where people in the medical profession actively, viscerally, volubly hate their computers.”

 At bottom, Gawande suggested, the problem was technology intervening between patient and clinician, rather than adding value to interactions.
 That’s an insightful observation, one that raises the question, what aspects of clinical technology lead to that belief?